We don’t want to rate wines or give points because what you like is a subjective thing regardless of the price, grape, or brand.

 Couvent Rouge Leb Nat 2019

-A new release and the first pét-nat in Lebanon, Couvent Rouge‘s Leb Nat is made with Viognier and Grenache.
-Available in white and rosé.
+A new release and the first pét-nat in Lebanon, Couvent Rouge‘s Leb Nat white is made with organic Viognier and Grenache Blanc.
+Also available in rosé (Syrah and Obaideh).

 About the white: